 This section describes the following:

 |Enabling load balancing|

 The load balancing functionality is part of the separately licensed multi-data center package and must be specifically enabled.
-See the section called “Licensing for multi-data center operations” for details.
+See Section C.2.1, “Licensing for multi-data center operations” for details.

 When deploying a multi-data center cluster we often wish to take advantage of locality to reduce latency and improve performance.
 For example, we would like our graph-intensive workloads to be executed in the local data center at LAN latencies rather than in a faraway data center at WAN latencies.
 Neo4j’s enhanced load balancing for multi-data center scenarios facilitates precisely this and can also be used to define fall-back behaviors.
 This means that failures can be planned for upfront and persistent overload conditions be avoided.